alefore/weblog/zettelkasten.md

 note isn't obvious before I've written it down.
 To do this, I follow these
 steps:

-* Execute Edge command ":zkn" (Zettelkasten New).
+* Execute Edge command `:zkn` (Zettelkasten New).
 This will create a new empty note.
 * Write down and save the note.
-* Optionally, I'll navigate to existing notes, insert the ID (path) of the new note, and use ":zkl" (Zettelkasten Link) to turn the ID into a link to the note (which reads the title).
+* Optionally, I'll navigate to existing notes, insert the ID (path) of the new note, and use `:zkl` (Zettelkasten Link) to turn the ID into a link to the note (which reads the title).

 #### Examples